• Skip to primary navigation

 Magnets attract some objects but not others and can be different strengths.

-Magnets have two poles, we call one the north pole and one the south.
-Depending on which poles you place together they can either attract each other or repel each other.
+Magnets have two poles, one called the north pole and one called the south pole.
+Depending on which poles you place together, they can either attract each other or repel each other.
 Opposite poles attract.

 More Christmas Science Ideas for Kids